Learning Objectives & Alignment

 - Review the wealth of resources about Bloom’s Digital Taxonomy.

-- Utilize the UW-Madison tips and examples for writing student learning goals.
+- Utilize the UW-Madison tips and examples for writing student learning outcomes.

 The “Learning Objectives & Alignment” self-directed course examines strategies for developing and refining learning objectives and how to begin to align course elements.